5 Ideas to Help the Leader Fix a Poor Performing Team at Work

 Let’s face it, not every workplace team achieves a high level of performance.
 Some limp along to the finish line of an initiative where exhausted team members metaphorically crash to the ground like so many weekend warriors just barely completing a mini-triathlon.
 On other teams, members rush to complete their work out of sheer desire to end the pain of working with one or more coworkers whom they hope to never again encounter.

 When the conditions on your team take a turn for the worse, it’s time for extraordinary action.
-Here are five ideas to help you debug your toxic team and get the group back on track for high performance.
+First. let's look at the reasons for a poor group dynamic in the first place.